 Postdoctoral associates come to MIT to develop their scholarly competence, working under the supervision of MIT faculty members.
 Appointments to this academic staff rank are of limited term and are designed for those who have recently received the doctorate.
 This appointment category is comparable in purpose to the postdoctoral fellow, but is distinguished by the fact that the postdoctoral associate is employed by the Institute and afforded the benefits and privileges associated with staff employment.
 (See Section 7.4 Benefits for Faculty and Staff Members.)
 Incumbents are not accorded principal investigator status and do not receive consulting privileges.

-If an appointment is for less than 50-percent time and for less than three years, no notice is required.
-The presumption is that such appointments are temporary and terminate on the specified date unless renewed in writing.
+If an appointment is for less than 50-percent time and for less than three years, notice of non-renewal is not required.
+The presumption is that such appointments are temporary and terminate on the specified end date unless renewed in writing.

 Termination for cause may be made at any time.